Sergio Romo: Draft and minor leagues

 Romo was drafted by the San Francisco Giants in the 28th round (852nd overall) of the 2005 Major League Baseball (MLB) draft.
 He began his professional career with the Salem-Keizer Volcanoes of the Single-A short season Northwest League.
 Used as a starter, he had a 7–1 record and a 2.75 ERA in 68 2/3 innings.
 His seven wins led the Northwest League, while his 65 strikeouts ranked ninth.

 The following year, Romo was assigned to the Augusta GreenJackets of the Single-A South Atlantic League.
 In 31 games (10 starts) he had a 10–2 record, a 2.53 ERA, 95 strikeouts, and four saves in 103 1/3 innings.
 He made 41 relief appearances for the San Jose Giants of the Single-A advanced California League in 2007, compiling a 6–2 record, a 1.36 ERA, 106 strikeouts, and nine saves in 66 1/3 innings of work.
-Romo's 14.38 strikeouts per 9 innings pitched was the fourth-best mark in the minors, and milb.com named Romo the Class A Advanced Relief Pitcher of the Year.
+Romo's 14.38 strikeouts per 9 innings pitched was the fourth-best mark in the minors, and milb.com named Romo the High–A Relief Pitcher of the Year.
 Aided by his contributions, San Jose won the California League championship.

 Romo began the 2008 season with the Double-A Connecticut Defenders of the Eastern League.
 Used as the closer, he had 11 saves in 27 games, and his ERA was 4.00.